 Look, these signs are true signs of the public self consciousness that exists here.
 Everyone has a role to play and everyone has a scene to act out.
 Your waiter is acting the part of a waiter trying to make it big in Hollywood.
 Your building’s concierge guy is really big into high end furniture and somehow you know that about him.
 I’m the jaded New Yorker sauntering about.
 As I said, we all have a role to play.

-One could also look at these signs, as a way to pay for living in this expesnive city. which by the way, I will readly note is one of the cheaper cities in which I have lived.
+One could also look at these signs, as a way to pay for living in this expensive city.
+Which by the way, I will readly note is one of the cheaper cities in which I have lived.
 I have lived in 17 cities.
 San Francisco and New York are both more expensive than Los Angeles.
 Thus, I am actually enjoying a bit more freedom in Los Angeles.
 Yet, as I am halfway through my escrow, I am thinking that perhaps I can make my house facade available for filming.
-Can I put up a bilboard noting that? will my neighbors protest?
+Can I put up a billboard noting that?
+Will my neighbors protest?
 Or perhaps, better yet, I can walk around with a sign noting that I am available for filming.
-I’ll wearing my leather jacket, all black dress and combat boots while exuding NY ‘tude.
+I’ll wear my leather jacket, all black dress and combat boots while exuding NY ‘tude.
 I may be able to afford some street tacos while I am at it.